SciTools/iris/docs/src/votable_issues.rst

           Note that the list on Github does not show the number of votes 👍 only the total number of comments for the whole issue.

-.. todo:: update the latest.rst to show the PR number when known.

 .. _votable-issues.json: https://github.com/scitools/votable_issues/blob/main/votable-issues.json

 .. raw:: html